keensoft/ev-outlook-plugin-github/README.md

 Visit us at https://www.eisenvault.com

-Note: This only works with trusted SSL Certificates (not self signed ones) and this does not work with Alfresco Cloud (my.alfresco.com).
+Note: This also works with self-signed certificates and trusted SSL Certificates (not self signed ones).
+This does not work with Alfresco Cloud (my.alfresco.com).